kedro-org/kedro/docs/source/data/kedro_io.md

 Loading `IncrementalDataset` works similarly to [`PartitionedDataset`](#partitioned-dataset-load) with several exceptions:
 1. `IncrementalDataset` loads the data _eagerly_, so the values in the returned dictionary represent the actual data stored in the corresponding partition, rather than a pointer to the load function. `IncrementalDataset` considers a partition relevant for processing if its ID satisfies the comparison function, given the checkpoint value.
-2. `IncrementalDataset` _does not_ raise a `DataSetError` if load finds no partitions to return - an empty dictionary is returned instead.
+2. `IncrementalDataset` _does not_ raise a `DatasetError` if load finds no partitions to return - an empty dictionary is returned instead.
 An empty list of available partitions is part of a normal workflow for `IncrementalDataset`.

 #### Incremental dataset save